Jpkovas/SteamBacklogPicker/docs/user-guide.md

 ## Troubleshooting

 - If SteamBacklogPicker cannot find your libraries, open **Settings → Steam locations** and add custom library paths.
+- Epic titles require access to the launcher caches under `%PROGRAMDATA%\Epic\EpicGamesLauncher\Data\Manifests` and `%LOCALAPPDATA%\EpicGamesLauncher\Saved\Data\Catalog`; add overrides in the settings file if you keep them elsewhere.
 - When the Steam API is not available, the app falls back to the cached manifests stored in `%LOCALAPPDATA%\SteamBacklogPicker\cache`.
 - Review the latest log file and share it with support if you encounter crashes or repeated selection failures.
 - Reset preferences by deleting `%LOCALAPPDATA%\SteamBacklogPicker\telemetry-consent.json` and `%APPDATA%\SteamBacklogPicker\settings.json` while the app is closed.

+## Offline usage

+- The picker works entirely with data on disk; if Steam or Epic is offline the app still reads the last synced manifests and catalog caches.
+- Refresh operations simply rescan the local directories above, so you can disconnect from the internet after both launchers have written their latest metadata.
+- All selections and history remain local to `%APPDATA%\SteamBacklogPicker`, and no online account linking is required.

 ## Support